JanushMaj/samlib/docs/roles.md

 The route is resolved in order using the following rules:

 1. Users without `canUseApp` are sent to `/noAccess`.
-2. Everyone else lands on `/mainMenu`.
+2. Everyone else lands on `/grafik`.

 ## Example

-Previously users were routed directly to specific screens based on permissions.
+Initially users were routed directly to specific screens based on permissions.
-After introducing the main menu, all authenticated users with `canUseApp` enabled start at `/mainMenu` regardless of other permissions.
+After some iterations the starting screen has settled on `/grafik` for all authenticated users who have `canUseApp` enabled.